dhrp01/COMPSCI-685-Project/README.md

-# Title: Lower Sampling with Recurring Elimination Improves Self-Consistency for Chain of Thought Reasoning #
+# Lower Sampling with Recurring Elimination Improves Self-Consistency for Chain of Thought Reasoning #

 ## Installation and Setting Up ##